Maksadbek/blog/content/pages/about.rst

    :width: 250 px
    :alt: Hello :)

-Hey!
+|

+Hello my friend!

 This is my personal blog and I usually write about Go programming language and algorithms.
 Most of the articles are written for myself to remember/understand the topics that I've not understood.

 I am an software engineer who has a passion of writing Go code.
-However, I am also interested in programming in C, Python, JavaScript and Clojure.
+However, I am also interested in programming in Python, C/C++, JavaScript and Clojure.

 In my spare time I learn algorithms and contribute to opensource projects.

-Feedbacks and suggestions are appreciated
+Feedbacks and suggestions are appreciated (feel free to email me)

 My contacts: